The First International Conference on Code Quality

 Watch all presentations on YouTube and subscribe to our channel so that you don’t miss the next event!

-The Proceedings of ICCQ was published by IEEE Xplore.
+The Proceedings of ICCQ were published by IEEE Xplore.

 Keynote